-According to psychiatrist Dr. Daniel Amen, both anxiety and depression are symptoms, and not a diagnosis.
-His work with SPECT brain imaging showed that a traumatic injury to the brain is a common underlying cause of depression.
+According to psychiatrist Dr. Daniel Amen, both anxiety and depression are symptoms of an underlying issue, not a diagnosis.
+His work with SPECT brain imaging showed that a traumatic injury to the brain is a common reason for depression.

-Dr. Carolyn Dean explains that the the answer to the "why am I depressed" question may lie with sleep deprivation, lack of nutrients and/or underlying inflammation or infection including candida yeast overgrowth and how magnesium may be a missing ingredient in your recovery.
+Dr. Carolyn Dean explains that the the answer to the "why am I depressed" question may lie with sleep deprivation, lack of nutrients, and/or underlying inflammation or infection including candida yeast overgrowth.
+She suggests that magnesium may be a missing ingredient in your recovery.

 American psychiatrist David Viscott explains the downward emotional spiral like this:

-Dr. Deepak Chopra offers a mind body perspective to the "Why am I depressed" He explains what causes depression in three steps:
+Dr. Deepak Chopra offers a mind body perspective to the "Why am I depressed" question.
+He explains why people feel in three steps: